nickolaos77/Kraken-API-Client/README.md

 After cloning the repo run `npm instal`, `npm start`.
 And your browser will open to `localhost:3000` where you will see the app running.

 The app uses Kraken's public api to retrieve and show market depth data for the currency pair XBTUSD.

-The data are updated every two seconds.

-It also possible to make a fake POST request to buy or sell the pair.